Low Histamine Diet – Health Benefits And Side Effects

 Image: Shutterstock

 Eating a low histamine diet may reduce the symptoms of IBS.
-Research suggests that avoiding gluten-rich foods and fermented products may play an important role in reducing the symptoms of IBS (9).
+Research suggests that an effective IBS diet involves avoiding gluten-rich foods and fermented products, which may play an important role in reducing symptoms (9).

 A blogger shared her experience of following a low histamine diet for a week on her blog: “It took several days to get into the groove of eating this way, and then I noticed that I had lost some weight.
 I started weighing myself on Day 5 and by Day 6 had lost at least eight pounds (i).”